 As we board the West Coast Wilderness Railway this morning we step back in time, travelling deep into the heritage of the Tasmanian wilderness.
 Listening to the live on-board commentary on this majestic steam train, we hear tales of resilience and triumph over rugged terrain, hardship and adversity.
 Our journey takes us through historic stations, traversing deep into the chasm of the King River Gorge.
 We’ll see the places where early west coast pioneers lived and worked to create this extraordinary railway.
-After returning to Strahan we board the coach and travel to the alpine woodland of Cradle Mountain.
+After returning to Strahan we board the coach and travel to the alpine woodland of Cradle Mountain where we encounter the Tasmanian Devil.
 1 Night Stay: Peppers Cradle Mountain Lodge

-Day 7 – Cradle Mountain, Dove Lake, Stanley & The Nut, Smithton (B,L,D)
+Day 7 – Cradle Mountain, Dove Lake, Stanley, Smithton (B,L,D)

 This morning we join a guided tour, walking through the myrtles and King Billy pines at Cradle Valley to Gustav Weindorfer’s Chalet.
 Here we gain an insight into the early history of the Cradle Mountain area and the people who played a pivotal role in the establishment of the National Park.
 There’s time to view picturesque Dove Lake before we depart for the historic village of Stanley, originally established as the headquarters of the Van Diemans Land Company.
-We take a chairlift ride to the top of The Nut, the core of an ancient volcano, before checking-in at our hotel.
+We immerse ourselves in local history at the Highfield Historic Site, before arriving at Smithton.
 1 Night Stay: Tall Timbers Motel, Smithton

 Day 8 – Smithton to Sheffield & Launceston (B,L,D)